client9/libinjection/data/README.md

-Files is this directory are sample input for SQLi or false positives
+Files in this directory are sample input for SQLi or false positives

 Lines that are empty or start with `#` ignored.
 Otherwise they should be URL-encoded "user input" as might be found in query string.